-Studio 775, Lafayette Library's mini-makerspace, is a collaborative, community-driven space where users of all ages can learn to use new tech tools in creative ways.
-Located in the light-filled north end of the upper level, the mini-makerspace is a venue for workshops and independent projects.
+Studio 775, Lafayette Library's Makerspace, is a collaborative, community-driven space where users of all ages can learn to use new tech tools in creative ways.
+Located in the light-filled north end of the upper level, the Makerspace is a venue for workshops and independent projects.

 Makerspace Drop-In Hours

 Typical schedule Please note - Drop-in Hours are subject to occasional cancellation due to staffing or special programming.
 Please check the calendar (event will be marked as "Canceled") or call 303-661-1163 to confirm before your visit.

 Teen Maker Hangout - Drop In

 Teens in grades 6-12 - Drop in to use and explore the Library's Makerspace!

 More Maker Events

 The Library has regular skills open houses, Maker Buddies programs, and workshops that focus on Maker projects or other ways to use art, technology, or crafts in creative ways!
 Some programs match kids up with teen volunteers, while others are dedicated to teens and adults.